The Out About Scotland complete guide to Berwick Law

-From the top of the law breathtaking views of the East Lothian countryside can be seen, with the town of North Berwick stretching out in front of you and rolling fields heading out in all directions.
-Northwards, the shimmering waves of the Firth of Forth can be seen with the Gannet covered Bass Rock clearly visible just a short distance away.
+From the top of Berwick Law you can take in some very nice views of the East Lothian countryside, with the town of North Berwick stretching out in front of you and rolling fields heading out in all other directions.
+Northwards, the shimmering waves of the Firth of Forth can be seen with the gannet-covered Bass Rock clearly visible just a short distance away.

-As you make the walk to the summit you should be aware that in wet weather the grassy trail can become slippery with mud, and when the North Sea winds blow in it can make the ascent a little uncomfortable.
+If you make the walk to the summit you should be aware that in wet weather the grassy trail can become slippery with mud, and when the North Sea winds blow it can make the ascent a little uncomfortable.
 But on a clear sunny day, the route to the top is nothing short of spectacular.